Stained Glass Images

 These files are not meant to be shared, only to give you an idea of something else that can be done with stained glass.
 Perhaps they will generate additional ideas.

 Technical Notes: The services are not something I can share.
 Why?
 They were created in Flash when Flash was still the go-to program for creating animations.
-Flash created .swf files and .swf files were played by the “Flash player” that used to be included in nearly all operating systems., which is no longer the case.
+Flash created .swf files and .swf files were played by the “Flash player,” which used to be included in nearly all computer operating systems.
+This is no longer the case.
 (Adobe does provide a .exe Flash player, but it is somewhat buried on their web site.)

 Flash is a “timeline” program that allows a person to synchronize the music to the images and text as they fade in and out.
-There are other timeline programs available that do not need a special player, but rather produce code in HTML5.
+There are other timeline programs available that do not need a special player, but rather produce code in HTML5, the current web developer software.
 Adobe Animate is one such program.

 The elements in the worship services are all linked to an .swf file, a main menu, that is projected on the screen in front of the congregation.
 From that screen I access all the elements of the service and work through them with mouse clicks.

-Thanks to Tom Kuster from the Christ in Media Institute and Amanda Quist at Bethany Lutheran College, Mankato, Minnesota, for converting a selection of the songs into .mp4 files for viewing here.
+Thanks to Tom Kuster from the Christ in Media Institute and Amanda Quist at Bethany Lutheran College, Mankato, Minnesota, for converting these four pieces into .mp4 files for viewing here.